kylelangford/digital-ocean-lamp-drupal/README.md

 sudo mysql -u root -p
 CREATE DATABASE client;
 CREATE DATABASE content;
-CREATE USER 'linkwell'@'localhost' IDENTIFIED BY 'linkwell';
+CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'newuser';
-GRANT ALL PRIVILEGES ON client . * TO 'linkwell'@'localhost';
+GRANT ALL PRIVILEGES ON client . * TO 'newuser'@'localhost';
-GRANT ALL PRIVILEGES ON content . * TO 'linkwell'@'localhost';
+GRANT ALL PRIVILEGES ON content . * TO 'newuser'@'localhost';
 EXIT;
 ```